openpolitics/manifesto/contributing.md

 If you're more familiar with GitHub, you can of course use the standard fork / pull request model.
 The repository is [openpolitics/manifesto](https://github.com/openpolitics/manifesto).

+Want to contribute but aren't sure what you can start with?
+Check out the [to-do list](todo.html).

 ## The Rules

 * *Anything* can be changed.